Hay Festival 2018 is now over – thanks for joining us.

 Ursula Martin was diagnosed with ovarian cancer aged 31 and walked around Wales to raise money for a cancer charity: she recorded the experience in One Woman Walks Wales.
 Hannah Engelkamp’s book and film Seaside Donkey were based on her experience travelling with this companion around Wales.
 Hannah’s meanders are now accompanied by her toddler, Osian, who inspired her current writing on ‘wilding’ childhood and what the ‘dériving’ and colonialist habits of infants can teach us about travel.
 They talk to Gwen Davies.

-A masterclass on how to get started in the media, featuring a discussion with researchers and producers from radio, television and online.
+A masterclass on how to get started in the media, featuring a discussion with researchers and producers from radio, television and online, chaired by writer and broadcaster Clemency Burton-Hill.

 The author of the internationally bestselling The Walker’s Guide to Outdoor Clues and Signs and How to Read Water will lead a walk up Offa’s Dyke talking about his new book Wild Signs and Star Paths: The Keys to Our Lost Sixth Sense, showing how it is possible to achieve a level of outdoors awareness that will enable you to sense direction from stars and plants, and forecast weather from woodland sounds.
 A member of the Brecon Beacons National Park team will join the walk.